cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 <br><br><br>
 <h3><a href='/'>Click to go back to the list.</a></h3>
 ```

 Now that we have a schema and a template view for this movie card, we can create an instance of it.
-Paste the below code inside the `if` statement in the `cardhost/cardstack/seeds/data.js`
+Paste the code below inside the `if` statement in the `cardhost/cardstack/seeds/data.js`:

 ```js
 factory.addResource('movies', 1).withAttributes({